bodies is seen as a cash cow, that is only second to the oil sector judging by

 Presidential directive that all oil and gas cargoes should be handled in Onne,

-Warri and Calabar Port
+Warri and Calabar Ports.

 obtained without disclosure of all relevant facts and without joining other